mojaloop/integration-toolkit/itk-minimal/test/loadtest/README.md

 _Note that this load test has only been performed against the postgres backed version, this is therefore the recommended option._

-1. Open a terminal session on host 1.
+1. Open a terminal session to host 1.
 2. Clone the MifosX docker compose scripts:

 ```bash